 How effective is tubal ligation?

 Tubal ligation is really great at preventing pregnancy — more than 99% effective.
-This means that fewer than 1 out of 100 people who are sterilized will get pregnant each year.
+This means that fewer than 1 out of 100 people who have a tubal ligation (get sterilized) will get pregnant each year.
 That’s as good as it gets when it comes to pregnancy prevention.

-The reason why sterilization works so well is that it protects you from pregnancy around the clock for the rest of your life.
+The reason why tubal ligation and other types of sterilization work so well is that it protects you from pregnancy around the clock for the rest of your life.
 So once you have the procedure and your doctor says it’s safe for you to have sex without any other birth control, that’s pretty much it — you don’t have to do anything else to prevent pregnancy.
 Sterilization is get-it-and-forget-it birth control.